seyong2/portfolio/docs/data-science/nlp/lstm.md

 </p>

-In this model, the hidden state at each time step, $$h_t$$, has access to the current input, $$x_t$$, and the previous hidden state, $$$$h_{t-1}$$$$.
+In this model, the hidden state at each time step, $$h_t$$, has access to the current input, $$x_t$$, and the previous hidden state, $$h_{t-1}$$.
 The hidden state $$h_{t-1}$$ implicitly captures information about all the previous words in the sentence, from $$x_0$$ to $$x_{t-1}$$.
 Therefore, the final hidden state, $$h_9$$, which we want the model to use for predicting the next word, depends on all the previous words.
 To ensure accurate predictions, the model's weights and bias must be optimized through backpropagation.
-However, since RNNs deal with sequential data, they utilize a variant of the backpropagation algorithm known as backpropagation through time (BPTT).
+However, **since RNNs deal with sequential data, they utilize a variant of the backpropagation algorithm known as backpropagation through time (BPTT)**.
 This process involves computing gradients for each time step, starting from the last one and moving backward to the first.

 If we want to compute the gradient of the error, $$E$$ (the difference between the prediction and target), with respect to the weight associated with the hidden states, $$w_h$$, the gradient would be expressed as follows: